Financial Toolset

 Browser text-to-speech

-Calculating an expense ratio is straightforward.
-Divide the fund's total annual operating expenses by the assets under management.
-For instance, if a fund manages $10 million and incurs $100,000 in expenses annually, its expense ratio would be 1%.
+The math is simple: a fund's total annual operating costs divided by its total assets.
+For instance, if a fund manages $10 million and has $100,000 in annual expenses, its expense ratio is 1%.

 *Assuming a constant annual return of 6% before fees.